bigfix/restapi-examples/create-analysis/cURL/README.md

 Equivalent Action in Console
 ---
-Right-click an Analysis and select "Create New Analysis.."
+* Right-click an Analysis and select "Create New Analysis.."

 ![image](create-analysis-from-panel.png)

-or from Menu bar, select "Tool", then choose "Create New Analysis..."
+* Or, from Menu bar, select "Tool", then choose "Create New Analysis..."

 ![image](create-analysis-from-menu.png)

 Explanation of [`analysis.xml`](./analysis.xml)